-Take into account the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation
+Take into account the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation (NPPF para 192a).

 Take into account the positive contribution that conservation of heritage assets can make to sustainable communities including their economic vitality (NPPF para 192b).